B2B Market Segmentation Guide

 80/20 Segment Analysis

 80/20 segment analysis identifies the 20% of market segments that generate 80% of revenue to focus GTM resources on the highest-impact opportunities.
-This analysis reveals which segments deserve premium treatment and which require efficiency-focused approaches.
+Most teams already suspect which segments carry the weight.
+This analysis makes that suspicion provable, and it clarifies which segments deserve premium treatment versus an efficiency-focused approach that keeps costs in check.

 Related Terms: